 Signs of Ghosting

-Let’s look at the most evident signs that the person you’re texting is intending to ghost and abandon you.
+Let’s look at the most evident signs that the person you’re texting intends to ghost and abandon you.

 #1.
 You’re always the one who texts first